syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Databinding.md

 # Data Binding

 The ListBox is populated with the node information taken from a data source.
-The ListBox supports binding data sources containing Object data, Remote data, XML Data, SQL Data and LinqToSql Data.
+The ListBox supports binding data sources containing Object data, Remote data, XML Data, SQL Data and LINQ-to-SQL Data.

 ## Data fields and configuration